-You can be evicted and your assistance can be terminated for serious or repeated lease violations that are not related to domestic violence, dating violence, sexual assault, or stalking committed against you.
-However, The Housing Authority of Gloucester County cannot hold tenants who have been victims of domestic violence, dating violence, sexual assault, or stalking to a more demanding set of rules than it applies to tenants who have not been victims of domestic violence, dating violence, sexual assault, or stalking.
+You can be evicted, and your assistance can be terminated for serious or repeated lease violations that are not related to domestic violence, dating violence, sexual assault or stalking committed against you.
+However, HAGC cannot hold tenants who have been victims of domestic violence, dating violence, sexual assault or stalking to a more demanding set of rules than it applies to tenants who have not been victims of domestic violence, dating violence, sexual assault or stalking.

-The protections described in this notice might not apply, and you could be evicted and your assistance terminated, if The Housing Authority of Gloucester County can demonstrate that not evicting you or terminating your assistance would present a real physical danger that:
+The protections described in this notice might not apply, and you could be evicted, and your assistance terminated, if HAGC can demonstrate that not evicting you or terminating your assistance would present a real physical danger that:

-- 1) Would occur within an immediate time frame, and - 2) Could result in death or serious bodily harm to other tenants or those who work on the property.
+- 1. Would occur within an immediate time frame, and - 2.
+Could result in death or serious bodily harm to other tenants or those who work on the property.

 If HAGC can demonstrate the above, HAGC should only terminate your assistance or evict you if there are no other actions that could be taken to reduce or eliminate the threat.